 Alfredo Quarto is the honorary executive and the global ambassador for Species Ecology.
 Alfredo Quarto, Executive Director and Co-founder of the Mangrove Action Project, is a veteran campaigner with over 28 years of experience in organizing and writing on the environment and human rights issues.
 Formerly an aerospace engineer, his experiences range over many countries and several environmental organizations, with a long-term focus on forestry, indigenous cultures, and human rights.
 Prior to MAP, he was the executive director of the Ancient Forest Chautauqua, a multi-media traveling forum with events in 30 West Coast cities on behalf of old-growth forests and indigenous dwellers.
 Alfredo has published numerous popular articles, book chapters, and conference papers on mangrove forest ecology, community-managed sustainable development, and shrimp aquaculture.
 He lives in Port Angeles, Washington and is conversant in Spanish. firstname.lastname@example.org

-Mohammed Ashraf, is a wildlife ecologist, with academic interest broadly focused in the areas of statistical and mathematical modeling focusing wildlife science, conservation biology and ecology in general.
+Mohammed Ashraf, aka Ash, is wildlife ecologist, with academic interest broadly focused in the areas of statistical and mathematical modeling which focused wildlife science, conservation biology and ecology in general.
 Ash is Cambridge graduate and attained double combination of degrees in ecology and wildlife biology from British schools in England.
 Ash campaigned to safeguard delta ecosystem in Bangladesh in conjunction with largest environmental organization Friends of the Earth International.
 His work is well documented with Friends of the Earth International in this remit.
 Ashraf is particularly engrossed in understanding the ‘resource utilization pattern of the sympatric mega-vertebrates that are facing global extinction crisis in tropical and semi-tropical belt.
-He preaches, ‘Wildlife Science’ is a veritable smörgåsbord of mathematical algorithms, software engineering (non capitalistic market share of course), political ecology, eco-sociology, evolutionary ecology, ethno-cultural studies and philosophy.
+He preaches, ‘Wildlife Science’ is a veritable smörgåsbord of eco-sociology, mathematical algorithms, software engineering political ecology, evolutionary ecology, ethno-cultural studies and many more interdisciplinary majors.
 He permeates with ‘hawk-on-chick’ eyes in these areas of the discipline so that he can sustain an absolute ‘green water’ global citizenship status.
 Ashraf has published over dozens of academic scientific papers in international journals and most of his work focused on carnivore ecology in general and wild tiger conservation in particular.
-When he is not reading, he foots the bill by tweaking Linux commands, learning the Berkeley Software Distribution (BSD-UNIX and forget AT&T copyright) server and its mechanisms ‘under the hood’, collecting Californian wine (no kidding) and writing ‘codes’ in R, Python, Scilab, Maxima and other high level programming languages by hitting the nail in the head (quite a twist huh!).
+When he is not reading, he foots the bill by tweaking Linux commands, learning the Berkeley Software Distribution (BSD-UNIX) server and its mechanisms ‘under the hood’, collecting Californian wine and writing ‘codes’ in R, Python, Octave, Scilab, Maxima and other high level (C+, FORTRAN) programming languages.
 His favorite cartoon is ‘The Life and Time of Tim’.
-He worships Grace Kelly (1929-1982) and Peter Falk (The Columbo) and he goes ‘Neapolitan’ listening his favorite song writer Alanis Morissette, Johnny Cash (Sunday Mornin’ Comin’ Down) and Hank Willams (I saw the light).
+He worships Grace Kelly (1929-1982) and Peter Falk (The Columbo).
+Ash goes ‘Neapolitan’ listening his favorite song writer Alanis Morissette, Johnny Cash (Sunday Mornin’ Comin’ Down) and Hank Willams (I saw the light).
 Ash has three daughters and they are called Megan, Yuki and Grace (all are non human species).